-If the Carbon Reflex tents seem a bit too specialized for you, but you like the idea of a small, ultralight tent, check out the still-ultralight, semi-freestanding FreeLight tents.
+If you like the idea of a small, ultralight tent, check out the still-ultralight, semi-freestanding FreeLite tents.
 Composite Easton® Syclone™ poles and slightly tougher fabrics add durability while still keeping things ultralight.
-The Freelite tents also feature extra room inside, plus added vestibule space so you can make the most of it when waiting out a summer storm or escaping a cloud of mosquitoes.
+The FreeLite tents also feature extra room inside, plus added vestibule space so you can make the most of it when waiting out a summer storm or escaping a cloud of mosquitoes.

 Hubba Hubba™ 1, 2, 3